Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Proposed Model

 \subsubsection{Text-based Embedding}

-We incorporated text-based embeddings of item titles and brand names to capture the semantic relationships between items beyond user behavior.
-Traditionally, text embeddings are obtained by first tokenizing text into individual words, embedding each word using Word2Vec~\cite{2013_T.Mikolov}, and then averaging the resulting word vectors.
-This simple and efficient approach has been widely adopted in various NLP tasks~\cite{2023_I.Yamada}.
-However, such methods are limited in their ability to model complex contextual semantics.

-In this study, we employed a text-embedding model to embed item titles and brand names to capture the relationships between items based on their textual attributes.
-Specifically, we utilized the text-embedding-3-small model~\cite{2024_OpenAI}, which is a state-of-the-art text-embedding model developed by OpenAI.
-This model produces high-quality vector representations of text and demonstrates improved performance compared with its predecessor, text-embedding-ada-002.
-It achieves a higher performance across various embedding tasks, particularly in multilingual and English-language benchmarks, making it well-suited for applications such as text retrieval, similarity analysis, and semantic search.
+We incorporate text-based embeddings of item titles and brand names to capture semantic relationships between items beyond user behavior.
+Traditionally, text embeddings are obtained by tokenizing text, embedding each word using Word2Vec~\cite{2013_T.Mikolov}, and averaging the resulting word vectors.
+This simple yet efficient approach has been widely adopted across various NLP tasks~\cite{2023_I.Yamada}.
+However, such methods are limited in modeling complex contextual semantics.
+In this study, we use the text-embedding-3-small model, a state-of-the-art text-embedding model developed by OpenAI.
+This model produces high-quality vector representations of text and demonstrates improved performance over its predecessor, text-embedding-ada-002.
+It achieves higher performance across various embedding tasks, particularly in multilingual and English-language benchmarks, making it well suited for applications such as text retrieval, similarity analysis, and semantic search.